StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

     type: warning

 - **Word Splitting**: Filenames with spaces or special characters may cause unintended word splitting when processed by `ls`, leading to errors.
-- **Command Misinterpretation**: Filenames that begin with a hyphen (`-`) may be interpreted as command-line options, potentially causing unintended behavior.
+- **Command Misinterpretation**: Filenames that begin with a hyphen (`-`) may be interpreted as command-line options, causing unintended behavior.
 - **Potential Vulnerabilities**: Improper handling of filenames can introduce bugs or security vulnerabilities, especially in more complex scripts.

 ///